State Laws

 Probate in South Dakota

-To administer the estate, the personal representative must first file the following with the clerk of courts for the county where the decedent resided[4]:
+To administer the estate, the personal representative must first file the following with the clerk of court in the county where the decedent resided[4]:

 - Application for Informal Probate